 Jane Foster is a well-known astrophysicist and is Thor’s main love interest.
 It was great to see Natalie Portman portray another powerful woman.

 Maya Hansen from Iron Man 3 is a botanist who has a brief relationship with Tony Stark.

-Betty Ross is a nuclear physicist in the Hulk comics and movie and will be making an appearance in the upcoming Infinity War movie.
+Betty Ross is a nuclear physicist in the Hulk comics and movie.

 Lastly, Leia Organa was not only a princess and general but also secretly a doctor, but more on that at another time.

-Dr. Jaclyn Ogden is the primary expert on banshees on the planet Pandora and restarted the Avatar program so that guests can partake in a similar rite of passage as the Na’Vi.
-(I have a feeling she was named after the real life Jackie Ogden who is an experimental psychologist and director of animal programs for Walt Disney Parks and Resorts).
+Dr. Jaclyn Ogden is the primary expert on banshees on the planet Pandora and restarted the Avatar program so that guests can partake in a similar rite of passage as the Na’vi.
+(She was named after the real life Jackie Ogden who is an experimental psychologist and director of animal programs for Walt Disney Parks and Resorts).

 Mary Oceaneer is one of the few females in the fictional elite club, the Society of Explorers and Adventurers.
 She must know a fair bit about cartography, astronomy and the mechanics of captaining a ship and diving for treasure in order to be a successful treasure hunter.
 She inspired attractions on the Disney Cruise Line and at Typhoon Lagoon – a water park in Florida.

 Doctor Marsh from DINOSAUR and the woman in Spaceship Earth are some of the only women of color in science in any Disney media and one of them doesn’t even talk.
 Perhaps now that Disney owns 20th Century Fox, the woman in Spaceship Earth can finally be tied to one of the awesome ladies of Hidden Figures and given a line.